athirahishak/Preloved-With-Friend-App/README.md

 ## Getting Started
 To set up the project locally, clone the repository and follow the installation instructions provided in the documentation.

+## How the App Works
+The Preloved With Friend App allows users to buy and sell preloved clothing through a user-friendly interface.
+Users can register, create listings for their items, and browse products by category.
+The app supports secure transactions and provides a seamless experience for both buyers and sellers.

 ## Contributing
+We welcome contributions to improve the Preloved With Friend App.
+Please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with a clear message.
+4. Push your branch and create a pull request detailing your changes.

-We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to the project.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute to the project.